eflows4hpc/documentation/doc/source/Sections/04_Usage_Example/TOSCA_Description.rst

 That said a TOSCA component should still be defined to configure how the plugin will run the PyCOMPSs job.

-:numref:`tosca-pycompss-type.yaml` is a simplified (for the sake of clarity) version of the TOSCA type definition of the PyCOMPSs execution that shows the configurable properties that can be set for this component.
+:numref:`tosca-pycompss-type.yaml` is a simplified version of the TOSCA type definition of the PyCOMPSs execution that shows the configurable properties that can be set for this component.

 .. code-block:: yaml